siduction/sidu-manual/data/en/0523-lamp-php_en.md

 install ok installed php7.4-zip
 ~~~

-To show available but not installed modules, we rewrite the search at the end a bit:
+To show available but not installed modules, we change the end of the command a bit:

 ~~~
 # dpkg-query -f='${Status}\ ${Package}\n' -W php7.4* | grep 'not-install'